Tawny Cypress: Early life

 Tawny Cypress spent her childhood living in communities along the Jersey Shore, including the towns of Sea Girt, Belmar and Red Bank.
 She attended Mason Gross School of the Arts at Rutgers University.
 Cypress also attended William Esper Studio, where she was invited to teach in 2020.

 Career

 Since 2000, she has been actively working in film and television.
 She had a main role in The Blacklist: Redemption as Nez Rowan, a mercenary.
 In 2021, Cypress was cast on Yellowjackets in the main role of Taissa Turner, a survivor of a horrific plane crash in the 1990s, now running for the New Jersey State Senate while trying to keep quiet the demons of nineteen months of survival in the Canadian wilderness.

 Personal life

-Cypress resides in New York City.
+Cypress was previously married to Bill Charles from 2000 to 2004, and they have one son together.
+Since 2011, she has been married to Tom Dillon.
+They reside in New Jersey with their many dogs and cats.
 Her brother is comic book artist Toby Cypress.
-Since 2011, she has been married to Tom Dillon.
-They have one child and reside in New Jersey with their many dogs and cats.

 Cypress revealed in the documentary Queer for Fear that she is attracted to women.